meghanjacquot/ASVS/5.0/en/0x22-V14-Config.md

 ## V14.1 Build and Deploy

-Build pipelines are the basis for repeatable security - every time something insecure is discovered, it can be resolved in the source code, build or deployment scripts, and tested automatically.
-We strongly encourage the use of build pipelines with automatic security and dependency checks that warn about or break the build to prevent known security issues from being deployed into production.
-Manual steps performed irregularly can directly lead to avoidable security mistakes.
+We strongly encourage the use of build pipelines with automatic security and checks that warn about or break the build to prevent known security issues from being deployed into production.

-As the industry moves to a DevSecOps model, it is important to ensure the continued availability and integrity of deployment and configuration to achieve a "known good" state.
-In the past, if a system was hacked, it would take days to months to prove that no further intrusions had taken place.
-Today, with the advent of software-defined infrastructure, rapid A/B deployments with zero downtime, and automated containerized builds, it is possible to automatically and continuously build, harden, and deploy a "known good" replacement for any compromised system.

-If traditional models are still in place, then manual steps must be taken to harden and back up that configuration to allow the compromised systems to be quickly replaced with high-integrity, uncompromised systems in a timely fashion.

 Compliance with this section requires an automated build system, and access to build and deployment scripts.